GeekShubhamRajput/GeekShubhamRajput/README.md

-- 👋 Hi, I’m Shubham Rajput.
-I am Fullstack Developer, having 7 years of working experience in Ruby on Rails.
+- 👋 Hi, I’m Shubham Rajput, a Full-Stack Developer with 8 years of experience in Ruby on Rails and strong proficiency in React.js.
-- 👀 I’m interested in helping people for improving people's lives.
+- 👀 I'm passionate about building impactful solutions that improve people's lives, with experience in logistics, SaaS and e-commerce domains.
-- 🌱 I’m currently learning reactJS.
+- 🌱 I'm currently learning React.js and building an e-commerce portal to practice, learn, and enhance my skills.
 - 📫 You can reach me at my email: rajput.shubh1993@gmail.com or [LinkedIn](https://www.linkedin.com/in/shubham-rajput-34842ba4)